Benchmarking JSON.parse vs Worker Deserialization

 | > 4 MB | ~30–60 ms | ~20–35 ms | High | Worker wins |

 Main-thread parsing completes within a single 16.6ms frame budget under 1.5MB.
-Between 1.5MB and 4MB, chunked parsing with setTimeout yielding outperforms workers.
-Above 4MB, worker deserialization consistently wins, provided the worker returns pre-processed flat arrays or Transferable ArrayBuffer slices to minimize clone depth.
+Between 1.5MB and 4MB, chunked parsing with setTimeout yielding outperforms workers because you avoid the round-trip overhead.
+Above 4MB, worker deserialization consistently wins — especially if the worker returns pre-processed flat arrays or Transferable ArrayBuffer slices to minimize clone depth on the return trip.

 Optimization Thresholds & Implementation Rules

-Apply this strict payload-size heuristic to frontend architecture decisions:
+Apply this payload-size heuristic to frontend architecture decisions:

-- < 1 MB: Always parse on the main thread.
+- < 1 MB: Parse on the main thread.
 Worker instantiation and message passing overhead exceed parsing time.

 - 1 MB – 5 MB: Implement chunked

-JSON.parsewithrequestAnimationFrameyielding.
-Maintain 60 FPS without thread context switching. - > 5 MB or Concurrent Heavy Rendering: Instantiate a dedicated worker.
-Return flattened
+JSON.parsewithsetTimeoutyielding to maintain 60fps without thread context switching. - > 5 MB or concurrent heavy rendering: Instantiate a dedicated worker.
+Have it return flattened

-Float32ArrayorArrayBufferviews instead of nested objects to bypass deep cloning costs.
+Float32ArrayorArrayBufferviews instead of nested objects to bypass deep cloning costs on the return trip.

-Safari enforces stricter structured clone limits.
-Implement a fallback that serializes data to JSON within the worker before postMessage.
-This adds ~12% overhead but prevents DataCloneError crashes on deeply nested graphs.
+Safari has historically applied stricter structured clone limits for complex object graphs.
+If targeting Safari, validate with large payloads and implement a fallback that serializes results back to JSON inside the worker before postMessage.
+This adds overhead (~10–15%) but prevents DataCloneError crashes on deeply nested graphs.
 Always terminate workers immediately after data transfer and revoke Blob URLs to prevent memory leaks.